ActiveSCM/elevage/README.md

 $ elevage generate <environment name>
 ```

 Windows nodes require the `ostype` parameter under `pools` to equal `'windows'`.
-This was required so that only the vm name instead is paseed in instead of of the FQDN.
+This was required so that only the vm name is paseed in instead of the FQDN.

 ```YAML
 pools: